Native Son (2019 film): Reception

 Benjamin Lee of The Guardian gave the film four of five stars, calling it "darkly compelling" with a "spellbinding performance", though he criticized it for not having "some connectivity between dramatic events".

-Owen Glieberman of Variety wrote that the film works well in the first half, but that it is constrained by the novel's turns of events in the second half.
+Owen Gleiberman of Variety wrote that the film works well in the first half, but that it is constrained by the novel's turns of events in the second half.

 Troy Patterson, writing in The New Yorker, argues that the development of the film shows that the original text is out of date and is flawed.

 McDonald criticized this film for omitting the killing of Bigger's girlfriend as that plot point could have been used to explore domestic violence in African-American communities.
 In this version Bigger begins choking Bessie but ultimately does not complete the act, and he does not attempt to rape Bessie.

 Prince Shakur, in Teen Vogue, stated that the film shows that systemic factors are still harming black men even in the present day.